 Obviously, a stock carrying a sky-high valuation is a candidate for selling.
 But this is the toughest call of all.
-If properly valuing a company was so easy, after all, everyone would be rich ... happily buying low and selling high.
-So tread carefully here; it takes a large number of accurate valuation-based sell calls to make up for just one missed multibagger.
+If properly valuing a company is so easy, after all, everyone would be rich ... happily buying low and selling high.
+Even Tom has been burned in this area, having sold companies based on valuation, only to watch one or two of them shoot up in value afterward.
+Tread carefully here; it takes many accurate valuation-based sell calls to make up for just one missed multibagger.

 But the three sell signs I've outlined above aren't too hard to spot.
-Tom and his brother, David, have employed accurate selling and buying guidelines on their way to outstanding performance in Stock Advisor -- their average recommendation is beating the S&P 500 by 24 percentage points.
-You can get a look at their top five stocks for new money now, plus all their past recommendations, free of charge with a 30-day trial.
-There's no obligation to subscribe.
+Tom and his brother, David, have employed accurate selling and buying guidelines on their way to outstanding performance in Stock Advisor -- since inception six years ago, their recommendations are beating the S&P 500 by an average of 28 percentage points each.

 This article was originally published April 12, 2006.
 It has been updated.

-Fool editor Rex Moore is brought to you by the letter "R." He owns no shares of the companies mentioned in this story.
-United Parcel Service is a Motley Fool Income Investor selection.
-FedEx and Amazon.com are Stock Advisor recommendations.
+Rex Moore is brought to you by the letter "R." He owns shares of eBay.
+Amazon and eBay are Motley Fool Stock Advisor recommendations.
+Nokia and eBay are Inside Value selections.
+Bank of America is a former Income Investor choice.
 The Fool has a disclosure policy.